Current lab members, potential new members, former lab members, visitors and a few lab pics

 Current members

-Dr Jane Catford (she/her), Research group leader
+Professor Jane Catford (she/her), Research group leader

 Dr Josh Brian (he/him), Postdoc

-Jaiden Johnston-Bates (he/him), PhD student
+Jaiden Johnston-Bates (he/him), PhD candidate

-Stefanie Kaupa (she/her), PhD student
+Amanda Narcizo (she/her), PhD student

 Dr María Ángeles Pérez-Navarro (she/her), Postdoc